 (d) Other Benefits.
-Pursuant to the Company's policies in effect from time to time and the applicable plan rules, the Employee will be eligible to participate in the other employee benefit plans of general application, which may include, without limitation, housing allowance, in any event, shall include the benefits at the levels set forth on Annex 2.
+Pursuant to the Company's policies in effect from time to time and the applicable plan rules, the Employee will be eligible to participate in other employee benefit plans of general application, which may include, without limitation, housing allowance or reimbursement, tuition fees for the Employee's children at an international level school, and tax equalization and which, in any event, shall include the benefits at the levels set forth on Annex 2.